 Here’s an excellent example of an inspirational newsletter sent from Virgin Experience Days.
-There’s a great list of destinations here with attractive images and call-to-action buttons that practically leads subscribers to the checkout.
+There’s a great list of destinations here with attractive images and call-to-action buttons that practically lead subscribers to the checkout.

 3. Personalize messages by collecting data from the start

-The newsletter that we just mentioned could be personalized, which increases the likelihood of subscribers engaging with your email.
+If you do publish newsletters, they should be personalized.
+This increases the likelihood of subscribers engaging with your email.

 Travelers expect personalized messages.
-That means generating messages for the well-traveled businessman and the mom that organizes a family trip once a year.
+That means generating messages for the well-traveled professional and the parent who organizes a family trip once a year.